super0111/About-Us/README.md

 ### Hello.
 How are you?
 Nice to meet you 👋

-I am Full Stack developer with rich experience of React/Next Js and Node/Express/MongoDB.
+I am Full Stack developer with rich experience of Html/Css/Javascript/Typescript, React/Next Js and Node/Express/MongoDB.
-And I know Vue and Angular Js, PHP Framework such CodeIgniter and Laravel.
+And I know Vue, Nuxt and Angular Js, PHP Framework such CodeIgniter and Laravel.

 Also, I have experience with Web3, Blockchain, Solidity, Smart Contract, Ethereum, Staking, Swap, Trading, NFT Marketplace.